Table of Contents

 Despite a large email list, nonprofits found that fundraising from email decreased by 8% in 2019

-This problem unfortunately, is not unique to the nonprofit industry.
-It is across sectors
+Unfortunately, this problem is not unique to the nonprofit industry.
+It is across sectors.

-Advocacy organizations find that despite having a large list of ‘members’, the volunteers who turn up for the rally are considerably lesser.
+Advocacy organizations find that despite having a large list of ‘members,’ the number of volunteers who turn up for the rally is considerably lower.

 For businesses, there is an endless battle between sales and marketing on the lead list and conversions – for the leads that marketing brought in were simply not ‘ready’ to buy!